 Studies have shown that law enforcement dogs are disproportionately used in inner-city communities, and of course dogs have been used in the torture and intimidation of prisoners, by both the U.S. and other countries, for more than 100 years.

-For example, in Ferguson, Missouri, the center of a great deal of animosity and controversy at the moment, we find, according to the most recent Department of Justice report, that the use of police attack dogs was “part of a pattern of excessive force in violation of the Fourth Amendment,” that dog bites were exclusively inflicted on African-Americans, and that the police “appear to use canines not to counter a physical threat but to inflict punishment.“
+For example, in Ferguson, Missouri, the center of a great deal of animosity and controversy a few years back, we find, according to the most recent Department of Justice report, that the use of police attack dogs was “part of a pattern of excessive force in violation of the Fourth Amendment,” that dog bites were exclusively inflicted on African-Americans, and that the police “appear to use canines not to counter a physical threat but to inflict punishment.“

 Of course, any tool is subject to abuse.
 That said, some tools are simply more expensive and riskier than they need to be.
 Do police dogs too often fall into that category?
 Has the rise of alternative methods and technologies changed the cost-benefit equation?
 Did the equation ever really balance?